alco/gostart/Home.md

 In the previous questions we were looking at writing Go's so called commands — packages that declare `package main` and are meant to be built to produce an executable binary.

 The other flavor of Go packages is used as libraries or modules in other languages, you can't build them into an executable.
-Their purpose is to be imported into another package (not necesarilly main package) to provide useful functionality to that package.
+Their purpose is to be imported into another package (not necessarily main package) to provide useful functionality to that package.

 You create a package the same way as you would create a command.
 The only difference is that instead of `package main` you write `package <some other name>`.
 All other rules described in previous questions apply to these packages as well: you may split one package into multiple files, but all files belonging to a package reside in a single directory.